Do MLLMs Really Understand Space? A Mathematical Reasoning Evaluation: Experiments

 To better understand the limitations of current MLLMs on mathematical spatial reasoning, we conduct a fine-grained error analysis on \emph{MathSpatial-Bench}.
 Errors are grouped into six categories: \textbf{(1)} Projection Error, where models misinterpret top, side, or front views; \textbf{(2)} Feature Error, such as omitting small components or inventing edges; \textbf{(3)} Scale Error, failing to preserve relative sizes; \textbf{(4)} Geometry Violation, where outputs break orthographic or visibility rules; \textbf{(5)} Reasoning Gaps, reflecting incomplete or inconsistent chains of thought; and \textbf{(6)} Deduction Failure, where models cannot synthesize multiple cues into a final conclusion.

-Figure~\ref{fig:analysis}(a) shows distinct weaknesses across model families: GPT-5/4 series are dominated by reasoning gaps, Claude models often violate geometric rules, Gemini-2.5-flash suffers more from projection and scale errors, while open-source models like Qwen2.5-VL-7B and \emph{MathSpatial-Qwen2.5-VL-7B} mainly show reasoning gaps but fewer feature errors.
+Figure~\ref{fig:analysis}(a) reveals distinct weakness profiles across model families: the GPT-5/4 series is dominated by reasoning gaps, Claude models frequently violate geometric rules, Gemini-2.5-flash suffers more from projection and scale errors, while open-source models like Qwen2.5-VL-7B exhibit primarily reasoning gaps but fewer feature errors.
+Notably, \emph{MathSpatial-Qwen2.5-VL-7B} (fine-tuned on our corpus) reduces reasoning gaps compared to its base model, suggesting that the structured annotations in \emph{MathSpatial-Corpus} help mitigate this dominant failure mode.
 As summarized in Figure~\ref{fig:analysis}(b), the majority of errors come from \textbf{reasoning gaps (34.4\%)} and \textbf{geometry violations (33.0\%)}, followed by projection (12.6\%) and feature errors (10.5\%).
 Scale (7.2\%) and deduction failures (2.3\%) are less frequent but still harmful.

-These findings highlight two core challenges: \emph{(i)} enforcing low-level geometric consistency across views, and \emph{(ii)} sustaining coherent multi-step reasoning chains.
-Both remain unsolved by current MLLMs, underscoring the necessity of structured supervision such as \emph{MathSpatial-SRT}.
+These findings highlight two core challenges for future research: \emph{(i)} enforcing low-level geometric consistency across views, and \emph{(ii)} sustaining coherent multi-step reasoning chains.
+Both remain largely unsolved by current MLLMs, and the fine-grained error taxonomy provided by \emph{MathSpatial-Bench} offers a diagnostic foundation for targeted improvements.